qoomon/actions--context/README.md

 run_number:
   description: The workflow run number of the current job.
 run_url:
-  description: The HTML url of the job of the current workflow run.
+  description: The workflow run HTML url of the current job.

 environment:
-  description: The environment of the current job.
+  description: The job environment of the current job.
 environment_url:
-  description: The environment HTML url of the current job.
+  description: The job environment HTML url of the current job.

 deployment_id:
   description: The deployment id of the current job.